Directed by John T Kretchmer

 - When Jesse pins Cordelia to the floor, she struggles and grabs his arms.
 Jesse whines at her.

 - Layman's Terms: See the page quote for Giles' abbreviated explanation of the Slayer.

 - "I want you to go on 'the 'Net.'"

-- Buffy guesses all she has to do is dust anyone sporting the Master's symbol, and no Harvest.
-Giles puts a quick end to his exposition with, "Simply put, yes."
+- Buffy guesses that all she has to do is dust anyone sporting the Master's symbol to prevent the Harvest.
+Giles rather stuffily agrees: "Simply put, yes."